Ivet Bahar: Research

 Dr. Bahar adapted fundamental theories and methods of polymer statistical mechanics to biomolecular structure and dynamics.
 She pioneered a modified version of the classical Rouse model, to examine the collective dynamics of proteins modeled as elastic network models (ENMs).
 ENMs have three strengths: simplicity, ability to yield a unique solution for each structure, and efficient applicability to supramolecular complexes/assemblies.
 Her theory and methods have withstood numerous tests since their inception, and established fundamental concepts in molecular biology: the role of entropy-driven fluctuations defined by 3D contact topology in optimizing biomolecular interactions; the evolutionary pressure for robustly maintaining structural dynamics to support flexible mechanisms of actions – not only structure to ensure stability; the ability of proteins to exploit their structure-encoded dynamics to adapt to promiscuous interactions and mutations as demonstrated in numerous applications, including neurotransmitter transporters in recent years.
 Recent application to chromosomal dynamics provided insights into the physical basis of gene co-expression and regulation events.

 Personal life

-Dr. Bahar currently resides in Pittsburgh.
-She came to the United States to become a professor at University of Pittsburgh, Department of Molecular Genetics & Biochemistry in 2001.
+Dr. Bahar currently resides in Long Island, New York.
+She came to the United States to become a professor at the University of Pittsburgh, Department of Molecular Genetics & Biochemistry in 2001.
 Notably, she is the first Turkish female scientist elected to the National Academy of Sciences of the United States.
-In 2016, she was invited by President Barack Obama as a guest speaker to the White House to give a speech titled "Big Data in Multiscale Modeling and Biology".
+In 2016, she was invited by President Barack Obama as a guest speaker to the White House to give a talk on "Exascale Computing for Multiscale Modeling and Big Data in Biology."
+She is married to Dr. Izzet Bahar, and has two sons, Joseph and Albert.